October 06, 2021

 Kiyo is the live-in cook at the Maiko House and her childhood friend Sumire is an aspiring maiko, an apprentice geiko (more commonly known in Tokyo as geisha).
 The reason sixteen-year-old Kiyo isn't in school is because secondary education in Japan is only compulsory through junior high.

-The manga won the "Best Shounen Manga" award at the Shogakukan Manga Awards in 2020 (curiously enough, the boy's category).
+The manga won "Best Shounen Manga" at the Shogakukan Manga Awards in 2020 (curiously enough, the boy's category).
 The studio is anime heavyweight J.C.
 Staff, which does a fine job within the given constraints.

 Rather like The Way of the Househusband, it uses what I'd call the PowerPoint approach to animation, more a moving manga.

 To be sure, The Way of the Househusband was purposely directed as "an animation that looks like a manga."
-With Kiyo in Kyoto, my best guess is that NHK World chose to divert their available resources into the adorable character designs and top-notch voice talent.
+With Kiyo in Kyoto, my guess is that NHK chose to divert their available resources into the adorable character designs and top-notch voice talent.

 The setting is Kyoto, so we're also treated to a delightful sampling of the Kyoto and Aomori dialects (coaches for both are listed in the credits).
 The genre is one of the most reliable in popular Japanese narrative fiction.